 Making this card even more attractive is that it doesn't charge an annual fee, charges no penalty APR for missed payments and waives some late fees, which means you won't get whacked if you miss a payment.

-Think about that – you can have a whole year-and-a-half without any finance charges.
-You can transfer a balance from a high-APR card or you can make purchases directly on your new HSBC card and not pay a dime in finance charges for the first 15 months.
+Think about that – you can have more than a year-and-a-half without any finance charges.
+You can transfer a balance from a high-APR card or you can make purchases directly on your new HSBC card and not pay a dime in finance charges for the first 18 months.
 Every penny you pay toward the balance will go toward reducing your overall debt.